 The simplicity of this jacket may not resonate with all users — there isn't much to it.
 It has a couple of pockets and a hood, and that's about it for features.
 The manufacturing, however, is high quality, with attention to the finer details.
 This is a well-made lightweight down jacket that will keep pace on your next backcountry adventure without breaking the bank.

 The Amazon Essentials Full-Zip Packable Hoody is a down jacket and a down skirt all in one.
 This simple, packable, extra-long, lightweight contender keeps you warm from head to mid-thigh.
 You're on your own for your toes.
 This is a simple down jacket that packs in a whole lot of utility.
 It is durable and packable enough for outdoor adventures and versatile enough for around-town use.

 This is not the most stylish down jacket, so it may be limited to more casual and outdoor use.
 The full length may not agree with all consumers, either — perhaps it will feel too warm or cumbersome to move around in.
-The bi-directional zippers, however, allow you to flare the jacket open from the bottom, improving walking and sitting while wearing it.
+However, the bi-directional zippers allow you to flare the jacket open from the bottom, improving walking and sitting while wearing it.
 This is an excellent jacket for the occasional car-camping adventure and casual use around town when the fall temperatures start to drop.